PRVR: Partially Relevant Video Retrieval: Experiments

-\textbf{Charades-STA} \cite{gao2017tall} is a dataset for single video moment retrieval.
-It contains 6,670 videos with 16,128 sentence descriptions.
+\textbf{Charades-STA} \cite{gao2017tall} contains 6,670 videos with 16,128 sentence descriptions.
 Each video has around 2.4 moments with corresponding sentence descriptions on average.
 We utilize the official data partition for model training and evaluation.

-\subsubsection{Evaluation Metrics}
+\subsubsection{Evaluation metrics}

-To evaluate PRVR models, we utilize the rank-based metrics, namely $R@K$ ($K = 1, 5, 10, 100$), which are commonly used for the conventional text-to-video retrieval~\cite{wang2020learning,dong2021dual}. $R@K$ is the fraction of queries that correctly retrieve desired items in the top $K$ of the ranking list.
+To evaluate PRVR models, we utilize rank-based metrics, namely $R@K$ ($K = 1, 5, 10, 100$) and Median rank (Med r), which are commonly used for current T2VR task~\cite{wang2020learning,dong2021dual}. $R@K$ is the fraction of queries that correctly retrieve desired items in the top $K$ of the ranking list.
 The performance is reported in percentage (\%).
-Higher $R@K$ means better performance.
+Med r is the median rank of the first relevant item in the search results.
+Higher $R@K$ and lower Med r means better performance.
 For overall comparison, we also report the Sum of all Recalls (SumR).

-\subsubsection{Implementation Details}
+\subsubsection{Implementation details}

-We use PyTorch as our deep learning environment, and we will release our source code.
-For video feature, on TVR, we utilize the feature provided by \cite{lei2020tvr}, that is, 3,072-D visual feature obtained by the concatenation of frame-level ResNet152 \cite{he2016deep} feature and segment-level I3D \cite{carreira2017quo} feature.
+Following previous works \cite{lei2020tvr,zhang2021video}, we utilize CNN-based features to represent videos.
+On TVR, we utilize the feature provided by \cite{lei2020tvr}, that is, 3,072-D visual features obtained by the concatenation of frame-level ResNet152 \cite{he2016deep} feature and segment-level I3D \cite{carreira2017quo} feature.
 For ease of reference, we refer to it as ResNet152-I3D.
-On ActivityNet-Captions and Charades-STA, we only utilize the same I3D feature, which are respectively provided by \cite{zhang2020hierarchical} and \cite{mun2020local}.
-For sentence feature, we use the 768-D RoBERTa feature provided by \cite{lei2020tvr} on TVR, where RoBERTa is finetuned on the queries and subtitle sentences of TVR.
+On ActivityNet-Captions and Charades-STA, we utilize the I3D features, which are respectively provided by \cite{zhang2020hierarchical} and \cite{mun2020local}.
+For the sentence feature, we use the 768-D RoBERTa feature provided by \cite{lei2020tvr} on TVR, where RoBERTa is fine-tuned on the queries and subtitle sentences of TVR.
 On ActivityNet-Captions and Charades-STA, we use the 1,024-D RoBERTa feature extracted by ourselves using the open RoBERTa toolkit\footnote{\url{https://pytorch.org/hub/pytorch_fairseq_roberta/}}.
-Due to the limited space of the paper, we present more detailed implementation details in the supplementary material.
+Additionally, we observe an increasing use of Contrastive Language-Image Pre-Training (CLIP)~\cite{radford2021learning,gorti2022x} for visual and text representation, we also use it in our experiments.
+We utilize the visual branch and the textual branch of CLIP (ViT-B/32) to extract frame and sentence features respectively, and freeze them without fine-tuning.